3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 ```

-Output shouold look as follows:
+Output should look as follows:

 ```
 gpg: 4AFAF0F5030D9986: There is no assurance this key belongs to the named user